 The back-cover-copy.
 The dust-jacket-flap.
 Promotional copy.
 Whatever you call it, when your potential reader bites the bait of the title and swallows the hook of the cover design, the product description is what reels them in.
 It’s everything fascinating and wonderful about your story distilled down to a few hundred words that somehow still don’t spoil the plot.
-But if getting across the most interesting bits of your story in 1% of the words in the full length version sounds easy, then I’m telling it wrong.
+But if getting across the most interesting bits of your story in 1% of the words in the full-length version sounds easy, then I’m telling it wrong.
 This can be one of the most challenging Sales Tools to master.

 If you’ve been following along, then you know that every book has three basic sales tools built into it.
 They are:

 We’ve already spent a couple of weeks talking about how titles have to pull a change-up depending on whether they’re for fiction or nonfiction works and about how you may need design assistance on a cover, especially if you’re going to get clever with it.
 Now, finally, we arrive at the product description.
 Or, as I call it, Weaponized Plot.

 Before we get to my hyperbolic statements, though, I need to point out the obvious.
 The product description is where you tell your potential reader exactly what they’re going to get in your story.
 They’ve been drawn in by the tone and feel of your cover and maybe enticed by a dash of clever in your title.
 They want what you’re selling, so now you have to give it to them.

 There is no fancy dancing here.
 No bait-and-switch.
 If the reader is seeing the words of your product description, they are so close to sold that anything other than telling them exactly what your story is about could backfire on you.

 How?
 Well, let’s say you allow the product description to be clever.
 They buy the book, they read it, and discover the story isn’t at all what they were led to believe.
 Friends, that’s an express train to the city of broken dreams.
 AKA, a one-star review.